What is an anxiety disorder?

 There are many reasons why this might happen, two of the most common are:

-- On-going life stress – too many stressful things going on in life for too long: moving house, the dog dying, a job change, poor sleep, overbearing boss etc.
+- On-going life stress – too many stressful things going on in life for too long: moving house, a bereavement, a job change, poor sleep, overbearing boss etc.

 - Surprise – Not being able to prepare for or having the wrong type of preparation for something difficult can cause traumatic learning, these are particularly bad when the person’s identity is challenged, as with unexpected criticism or job loss.